 Push Notifications

-Send Web Push notifications to your users.
-Set up with the SDK and let the AI wire everything up.
+Send Web Push notifications to your users, and let the AI wire everything up.

 Every Proyecta app can send browser and PWA push notifications to its users.
-The Proyecta SDK handles VAPID key generation, subscription storage, topic management, and delivery — no third-party account required.
+Proyecta handles VAPID key generation, subscription storage, topic management, and delivery — no third-party account required.

 How it works